Homepage of Peter Boncz

 - column-oriented multi-dimensional clustering.

-- SCIBORQ (2010-today): the SCIBORQ project (Scientific data management with Bounds On Runtime and Quality) aims to trade accuracy in query processing for extra speed.
+- SCIBORQ (2010-2012): the SCIBORQ project (Scientific data management with Bounds On Runtime and Quality) aims to trade accuracy in query processing for extra speed.
 While query processing on samples has been studied in the past, such work is typically not acceptable for scientific purposes, as it fails to provide guarantees on the accuracy of results.
 We are developing new weighted sampling methods that help focus sampling on those data areas relevant for a workload, allowing to provide high-quality answers while operating on the minority of the data.

 - XRPC (2006-2010): with Jennie Zhang I worked on P2P and distributed XML query processing.
 The scope of this work started broader as Ambient using P2P query processing.
 The work focused on querying XML data on the web, by automatically splitting XQuery queries in single SOAP message exchanges, that retain the semantics of the original XQuery (this is hard, due to node identity and document order).
 The results here are really nice, producing minimal message cost, both in terms of number of interactions (latency) as data volume (bandwidth) thanks to a new dynamic version of XML projection that makes sure only the needed parts of an XML document are sent over the wire.